Short Beach Rockhounding

 PhotographingAgate HuntingHiking OregonFishing Oregon

-The beach stretches 900 yards along the coastal line, however, it's believed that the name is not related to its length.
-Some of the residents think that the beach and a creek that runs into the beach were named Short after the last name of one of the early residents who lived in the area.
+The beach spans roughly 900 yards along the coastline, though its name is believed to have nothing to do with its length.
+Some residents think the beach and the creek that flows into it were named after an early resident with the last name Short.

 Short Beach